preethu08052k/Bus-Tracking-System-API/README.md

 Bus Tracking System - 1.2
 -------------------------
 Change Log : added /login. added Authentication using JWT. modified /tracking.
+DB error rectified.
 -------------------------
 The Rest API has been deployed to AWS
 .